Harishmitha25/bugtrackr/README.md

 BugTrackR is an intelligent, role-based bug tracking and reporting system developed as part of my MSc Individual Project (Dissertation) at the University of Leicester.
 It streamlines bug management workflows by combining structured dashboards, real-time collaboration, and intelligent automation using ML and NLP.

+**I received the Best Software Project Prize from University of Leicester for this Project**
 ---

 ## Project Overview